Where can I find reliable information about medicines?

 The Medicines Education Portal includes basic information on medicines.
 Maintained by: Fimea

-A drug guide in the Terveyskirjasto health library contains information about medicinal products.
+A drug guide in the Terveyskirjasto health library contains information about medicinal products (in Finnish).
 Maintained by: Pharmaceutical Information Centre

-The Terveyskirjasto health library contains information about treatment and medicinal treatment.
+The Terveyskirjasto health library contains information about treatment and medicinal treatment (in Finnish).
 Maintained by: the Finnish Medical Society Duodecim

-Lääketalo (House of medicine) in the Health Village service contains information about medication, the appropriate use of medicines and problem situations.
+Lääketalo (House of medicine) in the Health Village service contains information about medication, the appropriate use of medicines and problem situations (in Finnish).
 Maintained by: Finnish university hospital districts

 Information about drug reimbursements Maintained by: Kela

-Facebook site: Tunne lääkkeesi (Know your medicines) distributes drug information.
+Facebook site: Tunne lääkkeesi (Know your medicines) distributes drug information (in Finnish).
 Maintained by: National Medicines Information Network

 Read more about drug information sources: